Counting the costs - Perinatal Mental Health (PMH)

 Mothers’ (parents) mental health - who is actually paying?

 Mental health problems are the most common complication of pregnancy and childbirth.
 During COVID-19, one in three birth-giving women had symptoms of depression.
-A new study found that one in five pregnant mothers has depressive studies during pregnacy.
+A new study found that one in five pregnant mothers has depressive symptoms during pregnacy.

 Norway does not currently have good mental healthcare services for women and families facing these challenges.
 The field is mostly run by enthusiasts.